JaredTweed/jaredtweed/README.md

 Peak Hydromet Solutions
 * Node-RED
 * JSON, XML, and CSV Data Parsing
 * Chose to use multithreading to reduce the time required for data curation.
+Python.
-* MongoDB
+* MongoDB with NodeJS
 * Thingsboard
 -->